lhellborg/frontend-nanodegree-mobile-portfolio/README.md

     return dx;
   }
 ```
 The function changePizzaSizes looping over both a layout check and a style event causing forced synchronous layout.
-Since we change the size of the pizzas to a percentage of their width all lines except the styling can be removed from this function
+Since we change the size of the pizzas to a percentage of their width all lines except the styling can be removed from this function.
+Besides we have the DRY rule so all the randomPizzaContainers will be collected in a variable.
 ```
   function changePizzaSizes(size) {
     for (var i = 0; i < document.querySelectorAll(".randomPizzaContainer").length; i++) {